 Keepers of the Wild have a range of duties that will depend on the specific reserve.
 But common duties include monitoring wildlife, marking boundaries, clearing trails, keeping out illegal loggers and poachers, assisting researchers, and making patrols.
 They may need to assist with forest fires, flooding, and storm damage.
 The rangers become ambassadors for conservation in the local communities and help provide education to schools, community members, and visitors.

-Our donation will specifically support Ranger Karu Vallejos’ work in El Pantanoso in 2020.
+Our donation will specifically support Ranger Karu Vallejos’ work in El Pantanoso.
 Karu lives in the nearest village to the reserve.
 His main duties are to monitor the status of the access road and the presence of human activity, to collaborate with all activities related to the upkeep of the infrastructure of the reserve, and to provide support to visitors and researchers of the reserve.
 The reserve has 30 camera traps for wildlife monitoring and Karu specifically manages some of them to report on wildlife sightings.

 Among other duties in 2019, his presence allowed the detection of the entry of illegal hunters and theft of wood in neighboring areas to El Pantanoso which was informed to local environmental authorities.
 He also opened a section of trails that will enable visitors and researchers to move easily in the area during dry season.